grafana/grafana-ansible-collection/roles/alloy/README.md

 # Ansible Role for Alloy

-This Ansible role to install and configure the Alloy, which can be used to collect traces, metrics, and logs.
+This Ansible role to install and configure [Alloy](https://grafana.com/docs/alloy/latest/), which can be used to collect traces, metrics, and logs.

 ## Requirements